piersharding/dask-operator/README.md

   # daemon: true # to force one worker per node - excess replicas will not start
   jupyter: true # add a Jupyter notebook server to the cluster
   replicas: 5 # no. of workers
+  # disablepolicies: true # disable NetworkPolicy access control
   image: daskdev/dask:2.9.0
-  jupyterIngress: notebook.dask.local
+  jupyterIngress: notebook.dask.local # DNS name for Jupyter Notebook
-  schedulerIngress: scheduler.dask.local
+  schedulerIngress: scheduler.dask.local # DNS name for Scheduler endpoint
-  monitorIngress: monitor.dask.local
+  monitorIngress: monitor.dask.local # the Bokeh monitor endpoint of the Dask Scheduler
   imagePullPolicy: Always
   # pass any of the following Pod Container constructs
   # which will be added to all Pods in the cluster: